gvwilson/thirdbit/_posts/2006/2006-02-20-drproject-switching-to-kid.md

 Once we eventually finished porting the view layer to Kid (a non-trivial process which I will describe in an upcoming post), the end result was cleaner controlling code and cleaner templates, which will be significantly easier to maintain.

 But Kid isn't perfect (what is?).
-There are many problems and "gotcha's", which I have been <a href="http://pyre.third-bit.com/drproject/drproject-dev/wiki/KidGotchas">documenting</a>.
+There are many problems and "gotcha's", which I have been documenting.
 Most of these issues are minor, and only ever catch the developer once.
 Rendering speed, however, is turning out to be a very significant problem.
 Simply put, Kid is slow.
 In my tests, the rendering phase of a single web request is approximately 2-3 times longer than the processing phase, which includes many database seeks.
 You can see the difference by running this simple test:
 <blockquote>
 <pre>#!/usr/bin/python
 #